Porter-smith/Undecidable/README.md

 ## Getting Started

-To use this starter pack, follow these steps:
+To run this, follow these steps:

 1. **Clone the repository:**